scamfield/docker-compose-plex/README.md

 ## Note:

-This docker-compose can be used on a non-synology unit and could be used using portainer and stacks with a few tweaks.
+This docker-compose file could be used on a non-synology unit or deployed using portainer with stacks.

 ## Issues